African-Centered Therapy and Mental Health Services for the Black Community

 Manifest your purpose.

-It all starts with the environment.
-We create a space so you can have a sensory experience.
-The lighting, music and aromatherapy help you relax.
+Next, it all starts with the environment.
+Whether in our office or through teletherapy, we create a space so you can have a sensory experience.
+The lighting, music, and aromatherapy help you relax.
 When you feel calmer, safer, and more comfortable, you can begin to release the issues.
 These are a meaningful part of the process to get to where you want to be.

 How would you like to start?